Silent Lake Provincial Park Camping is among the best camping experiences in Ontario. We layout everything you need to

 Tips For Silent Lake Park Camping

 Silent Lake is a beautiful site that I highly recommend for anyone wanting to explore the Kawartha Highlands.
-There are a few things to know before you go that will help make your Silent Lake camping experience as fun as possible.
+A few things to know before you go will help make your Silent Lake camping experience as fun as possible.

 - Book early – Campsites and roofed accommodations at Silent Lake can book up fast.
 But, you can beat the crowd by booking up to 1-month ahead on the Ontario Provincial Park online booking system.
 You can access that here.

 - But don’t give up – Many Ontario campsites book up early.
 But many also have last-minute cancellations.
 If you don’t mind last-minute planning, keep checking the Ontario Parks site to see if there are any late openings.
 Sometimes this is the best way to get a prime site.

 - Plan the weather – Watch the weather forecasts before your Silent Lake camping trip.
 And always prepare for the worst.
 You never know what could happen without warning.
 Pack tarps for covering your gear, mosquito repellent, and, of course, sunscreen for all that time outdoors.
 I always recommend using reef-safe sunscreen no matter where you are because eventually all the chemicals make their way back to the sea.

-- Don’t move firewood – This can be a hard one to swallow since the Ontario Parks aren’t known for providing the best firewood.
+- Don’t move firewood – This can be hard to swallow since the Ontario Parks aren’t known for providing the best firewood.
 But moving firewood from one destination to another can cause devastation.
-We saw this first hand in MacGregor Point where huge swaths of forest had been to cut down due to the Emerald Ash Borer beetle invasion.
+We saw this first hand in MacGregor Point where huge swaths of the forest had been cut down due to the Emerald Ash Borer beetle invasion.

 Silent Lake Provincial Park Camping